-- 1. EMS agencies, providers, and hospitals may refer any incidents for Medical Incident Review (MIR).
+- 1. EMS agencies, providers, hospitals, and members of the public may refer any incidents for Medical Incident Review (MIR).
 This may include incidents with either positive or negative outcomes. - 2.
-The PI Committee may, at its discretion and after review of the documentation provided, conduct a formal Medical Incident Review (MIR). - 3.
+The PI committee may, at its discretion and after review of the documentation provided, conduct a formal Medical Incident Review (MIR). - 3.
 Submission of a Medical Incident Review - Only one MIR report is required to trigger a MIR.
-Such request may be made by any EMS agency, provider, or hospital. - A Medical Incident Review form and copy of the related PPCR(s) should be submitted to WVEMS.
+Such request may be made by any EMS agency, provider, hospital, or member of the public. - A Medical Incident Review form and copy of the related PPCR(s) should be submitted to WVEMS.
 The form is available on the WVEMS website.
-The PPCR may be faxed, mailed, delivered, or scanned and emailed.

-- 4. The agencies and/or facilities involved in the MIR will be notified of any incident that has been accepted for review.
+The PPCR may be faxed, mailed, delivered, or scanned and emailed. - 4.
+The agencies and/or facilities involved in the MIR will be notified of any incident that has been accepted for review.
 The appropriate personnel will be notified by their respective agency/facility of the initiation of the MIR process.
 The agency representative will discuss the MIR with the agency's OMD.
 In 10 days, WVEMS PI staff will contact the OMD to determine what actions have taken place.
-The OMD may request a formal review, including referral of the event to the PI Committee. - 5.
-The MIR process may include: - A review of pertinent medical records including the PPCR, Any radio or telephonic communications relating to the incident, and patient outcome data. - A formal interview with involved personnel to review the pertinent facts of the incident - 6.
-If escalated to the PI Committee, the Committee shall review all facts found during the review process, to identify and address the root cause and to recommend solutions.
+The OMD may request a formal review, including referral of the event to the PI committee. - 5.
+The MIR process may include: - A review of the pertinent medical records including the PPCR and if available, any electronic and digital communications relating to the incident and patient outcome data. - A formal interview with involved personnel to review the pertinent facts of the incident - 6.
+If escalated to the PI committee, the committee shall review all facts found during the review process, to identify and address the root cause and to recommend solutions.
 Examples may include knowledge or skill proficiency, limitation of resources, inadequate communications, personal conduct, etc.) - 7.
-The PI Committee shall provide the results of the MIR and recommendations or constructive feedback to the affected OMD or hospital officials.
+The PI committee shall provide the results of the MIR and recommendations or constructive feedback to the affected OMD or hospital officials.